benjaminsg/NESlippiLeaderboard/README.md

 ## How it works

 The leaderboard is built from two programs:
-* [[src/](https://github.com/Grantismo/CoSlippiLeaderboard/tree/master/src)] A static react website which displays player data
+* [[src/](https://github.com/benjaminsg/NESlippiLeaderboard/tree/master/src)] A static react website which displays player data
-* [[cron/](https://github.com/Grantismo/CoSlippiLeaderboard/tree/master/cron)] A cron job which pulls connect codes from a google sheet, player data from slippi, and writes that data to json files in `cron/data/`, and then redeploys the static site.
+* [[cron/](https://github.com/benjaminsg/NESlippiLeaderboard/tree/master/cron)] A cron job which pulls connect codes from a google sheet, player data from slippi, and writes that data to json files in `cron/data/`, and then redeploys the static site.

 ## Caveats

 * The undocumented slippi api this depends on may break at any time
 * This project takes extra consideration to avoid slamming the slippi servers with api calls, please be considerate of this.
 * Logic for determining ranks may become out of sync with the official slippi rank logic
-* I'm missing svgs for Master ranks, lol
+* GitHub actions frequently has outages which will caused missed leaderboard updates
+* In order for the leaderboard to work as expected the google sheet must be maintained and regularly cleaned.
+If tags are not matching up with player data, this is likely the reason (maybe I'll add validations for this at some points in the future?).
+Look out for the following:
+  * Duplicate connect codes
+  * Connect codes which have been deleted/changed since being added to the spreadsheet
+  * Misinputed/incorrect Slippi connect codes

 ## Getting started

+Optional setup advice:
+- Host the code and cron job on an Ubuntu AWS EC2 instance.
+It's easy to setup there and the instance usage is small enough to stay within the AWS free tier.

 - Clone `git clone https://github.com/rtivital/react-pages-boilerplate` or [download](https://github.com/rtivital/react-pages-boilerplate/archive/master.zip) this repository.
 - (Optional) Run `nvm use 18.12.0`.
 This will ensure that you are running the supported version of Node.js.
 You can nvm installation instructions [here](https://github.com/creationix/nvm).
 - Install dependencies: `yarn`
 - Run the project: `npm start`
-- Set your repoPath in settings.js and  "homepage" in package.json to your github pages url (e.g. https://grantismo.github.io/CoSlippiLeaderboard/)
+- Set your repoPath in settings.js and  "homepage" in package.json to your github pages url (e.g. https://benjaminsg.github.io/NESlippiLeaderboard/)
 - Create a google form to collect player tags from your region. ![image](https://user-images.githubusercontent.com/911232/207989907-256100e3-c215-4699-9ae7-655d5345cbd4.png)
 - Link your google form to a google sheet ![image](https://user-images.githubusercontent.com/911232/207990065-aadc0a30-2561-46b7-a46e-0742af601cec.png)
 - Follow directions in https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account to create a service account and credentials to read from the google sheet.
 Save your creds json file to `secrets/creds.json`